ericjorgensen/ericjorgensen/README.md

 ## My job as a director 💼
 - Build and maintain a team and organizational culture that allows us to attract, retain, and support top-class talent (that’s you!) who do amazing things for our custmers and GitHub.
+  - This means setting and holding a high bar for all of you technically, in what we ship to customers, and in the culture within our teams.
 - Set context and provide high level direction for the engineering teams working on Projects.
 - Give feedback and provide coaching to help managers grow in their careers and achieve their goals.
-- Work closing with Product and Design leads to ensure that we are working on the most important thing.
+- Work closing with Product and Design leads to ensure that we are working on the most important things.
 - Set teams up for success to ship with momentum and quality.

 ## My expectations for you as a manager or engineer